redsanket/spark/external/oozie/guide/auth.rst

 - ``aws.athens.domain``: The Athens domain in AWS.
 - ``aws.iam.role``: IAM role name for which temporary credentials are required.

 Optional properties:

+- ``aws.s3.bucket``: The S3 bucket which will be accessed using this credentials.
+This is required for distcp action.
 - ``ykeykey.version``: Oozie will fetch secret of all versions, if no version is specified.
 Oozie will take private key from current version.
 - ``athens.user.domain``: The domain in which user resides.
 The default value is ygrid.
 If you are running as yourself and not a headless user, set value for this as ``user``.